ABOUT OUR CHURCH

 First Baptist Church of Kenner aims to fulfill the Great Commission by connecting, growing, and serving.
 We seek to connect with God, with others, and connect others to God.
 We hope to grow in the knowledge of Christ and in His likeness.
 We will serve our church, our community, and the world.

-Rhyne Putman serves as the interim pastor at FBC Kenner.
+Rhyne Putman serves as Pastor of Preaching and Vision at FBC Kenner.

 His day job is at New Orleans Baptist Theological Seminary, where he serves as the Assistant Professor of Theology and Culture.
 (Yes, he’s the nerdy theology type.)